 Each Testing Participant must comply with the Security Requirements set out in the Enduring Testing Approach Document.

-UEPT Procedure
+UEPT and Additional SR Testing Procedure

-This section describes the procedure that must be completed in order for Parties to complete UEPT.
+This section describes the procedure that must be completed in order for Parties to complete UEPT or Additional SR Testing.

 SMETS2+ Install and Commission

-The SMETS2+ Install and Commission test scenario test the Relevant Party’s ability to send Service Requests to support the installation and commissioning of SMETS2+ Devices, and to receive the consequential communications and alerts.
-Service Requests are set out in a specific order within the test scenarios for this purpose and the Relevant Party must execute Test Scripts in that order set out in the test scenario in Section C clause 8.1.2
+The SMETS2+ Install and Commission test scenario tests the Relevant Party’s ability to send Service Requests to support the installation and commissioning of SMETS2+ Devices, and to receive the consequential communications and alerts.
+Service Requests are set out in a specific order within the test scenarios for this purpose and the Relevant Party must execute Test Scripts in the order set out in the test scenario in Section C clause 8.1.2.

 DUIS Service Requests

-Clause 8.1.5 sets out the Service Requests that a Party is required to have tested prior to it being eligible to send those Service Requests in a particular User Role.
-The full list of Service Requests is set out in Section 8.1.5 (8.1.4 DUIS Matrix) together with the type of testing that they apply to.
+Clause 8.1.4 sets out the Service Requests that a Party is required to have tested prior to it being eligible to send those Service Requests in a particular User Role.
+The full list of Service Requests is set out in Clause 8.1.4 (8.1.4 DUIS Matrix) together with the type of testing that they apply to.